TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 If you are up for an annual cattle fair on the auspicious day of the full moon, then, the next festival on our list will make you scream with excitement.

-Unlike the cattle fair of Rajasthan, this one in Bihar cultural tourism destinations has an engaging mythical story attached to it.
+Unlike the cattle fair of Rajasthan, this one in Bihar cultural tourism destination has an engaging mythical story attached to it.
 Do you want to experience the religious segment of this fair?

 ELEPHANTA CAVE FESTIVAL, MAHARASHTRA